m-jahn/WeightedTreemaps/README.md

 tesselation.
 This is an important demand for systems biology and other applications where it is useful to scale the cell size (or area) to a set of predefined weights.
-The `voronoiTreemap()` function provided in this packages allow both the additively weighted Voronoi tesselation, and the nesting of different hierarchical levels in one plot.
+The `voronoiTreemap()` function provided in this packages allows both the additively weighted Voronoi tesselation and the nesting of different hierarchical levels in one plot.

-The underlying functions for the tesselation were developed and published by Paul Murrell, University of Auckland, and serve as the basis for this package.
+Some of the underlying functions for the tesselation were developed by Paul Murrell, University of Auckland, and serve as the basis for this package.
 They are called by a recursive wrapper function, `voronoiTreemap()`, which subdivides the plot area in polygonal cells according to the highest hierarchical level.
-It then continues with the tesselation on the next lower level uisng the child cell of the previous level as the new parental cell, and so on.
+It then continues with the tesselation on the next lower level using the child cell of the previous level as the new parental cell, and so on.

 The **Sunburst treemap** is a computationally less demanding treemap